What Is Data Access Governance (DAG)?

 Managing Access to Structured and Unstructured Data

 Unstructured data, on the other hand, lacks a predefined format and includes emails, documents, social media posts, and multimedia files.
-This data type can currently make up to 80%-90% of an organization’s data and its volume is growing rapidly.
+This data type can currently make up to 80%-90% of an organization’s data, and its volume is growing rapidly.

 Data without structure presents unique challenges.
 It is not easy to organize or analyze.
 However, it often contains critical business information and sensitive details, such as intellectual property, customer communications, and confidential documents.

-DAG uses automation to classify and prioritize this type of data based on its sensitivity and importance.
+A data governance framework uses automation to classify and prioritize this type of data based on its sensitivity and importance.

 Once classified and prioritized, you can implement targeted security measures to reduce the risk of data breaches.